swiftlang/swift-evolution/proposals/NNNN-nonescapable-stdlib-primitives.md

    }
    ```

- - The force-unwrapping `!` special form:
+ - The force-unwrapping `!` special form, and its unsafe cousin, the Standard Library's `unsafelyUnwrapped` property.

    ```swift
    func count(of maybeSpan: Span<Int>?) -> Int {